mohsinroyal24/mlproject-StudentperformaceIndicator/README.md

    - Constructs a dictionary representing the custom data input.
    - Creates a DataFrame from the dictionary.

-### Summary:

-- The `PredictPipeline` class encapsulates the process of making predictions using a trained machine learning model and a preprocessor.
-- The `CustomData` class represents a structured way to input custom data for prediction and provides a method to convert it into a DataFrame.
-- Together, these classes provide a streamlined way to perform predictions on custom data inputs using the trained model and preprocessor.

 ## Web Application
 The Flask web application (`app.py`) provides a user-friendly interface for interacting with the machine learning model.
 Users can input data through a form, and the application returns predictions based on the input.